 Let me write the reasons and then I will stop here and continue in the next class.
-The second reason is carrier leakage loss.
-And a third reason which is applicable to SLEDs, but not for ELEDs is stimulated emission loss.
-I will discuss these point in the next class, because we have to take a quiz.
-The quiz has been pending for quite some time, so we will discuss these and see, what do we mean by carrier leakage loss and stimulated emission loss?

-Today's quiz is 1-minute quiz, it is fill in the blanks, you should not take more than 1 minute okay, so take out your answer sheet write your name and keep ready, I will put the quiz and in 60 seconds you must close and give it, just fill in the blanks very, very easy, do not let your eyes run this side or that side just on your sheet okay, everyone ready?
-1 minute 60 seconds no more.
+The second reason is carrier leakage loss and a third reason which is applicable to SLED's but, not for ELED's is stimulated emission loss, stimulated emission loss.
+I will discuss these points in the next class because we have to take a quiz.
+The quiz has been pending for quite some time.
+So, we will discuss these and see what do we mean by carrier leakage loss and stimulated emission loss.
+Today's quiz is one minute quiz.
+It is fill in the blanks.
+You should not take more than one minute.
+So, take out your answer sheet write your name and keep ready.
+I will put the quiz and 60 seconds you must close and give it.
+Is just fill in the blanks.
+Very very easy.
+Do not let your eyes run this side or that side, just on your sheet.
+Okay.